 Record Website Visitors Help Business

-In the context of priorities, the choice of certain filters for recording visitor actions on the site and fine-tuning the recording process itself is determined by the tasks that the analyst sets for himself.
+In the context of priorities, the choice of certain filters for recording visitor actions on the website and fine-tuning the recording process itself is determined by the tasks that the analyst sets for himself.

 The starting point for such a task is the data obtained using Google Analytics or similar services.
-These numbers show the percentage of conversions, the number of refusals from registrations or purchases, etc. However, for an accurate and scientifically sound interpretation of these results, a carefully configured record of the entire period of the visitor's stay on the site is necessary.
+These numbers show the percentage of conversions, the number of refusals from registrations or purchases, etc. However, for an accurate and scientifically sound interpretation of these results, a carefully configured record of the entire period of the visitor’s stay on the website is necessary.
 Moreover, these conclusions are the only way for the successful practical application of the findings.

 The recording of the visitor’s actions are supposed to solve the two main tasks.
 They sound almost the same, but for real, they work in two different directions.